EricBorba/StorageFailurePredictor/README.md

 This exploratory analysis offers comprehensive insights into HDD failures, focusing on various metrics and their relationship with the number of blocks written.
 By understanding these factors, we can improve HDD reliability and optimize their usage in different environments.

 ### Exploratory Analysis SSD
-This notebook provides an in-depth exploration of SSD failures across various applications, analyzing failure rates and performability metrics such as AFR (Annualized Failure Rate) and MTTF (Mean Time To Failure).
+This notebook provides an in-depth exploration of SSD failures across various applications, analyzing failure rates such as AFR (Annualized Failure Rate) and MTTF (Mean Time To Failure) in relation to SSD characteristics.

 **Content**:
 1. **Investigation of SSDs by Application**